-The ROTAX® 912 iS and 912 iS Sport are are not type certified.
+The ROTAX® 916 is A are not type certified.
 These engines have not received any aeronautical standards or regulatory safety or durability testing, and do not conform to any aircraft standards.
 These engines are meant for use in experimental, uncertificated aircraft and vehicles only in which an engine failure will not compromise safety.